Ornstein-Uhlenbeck processes with singular drifts: integral estimates and Girsanov densities: Uniform integrability of Girsanov densities

-Then we can define $\rho_\alpha(x,t)$ as a limit as $n\to\infty$, if the limit exists.
-However, the localization can not be used easily for the equations with non-smooth coefficients because interchanging the limits as $n\to\infty$ and $\alpha\to0$ may be problematic.
+and then define $\rho_\alpha(x,t)$ as a limit as $n\to\infty$, if the limit exists.
+However, the localization can not be used easily for the equations with non-smooth coefficients because interchanging the limits as $n\to\infty$ and $\alpha\to 0$ may be problematic.
 We use stopping times in a different way in \eqref{e.4.19-2}. \end{rem}